michaelmeixner/CppND-Capstone-Snake-Game/README.md

 ## My Changes/Additions:
 * Added ability to end game via pressing the escape key (file: controller.cpp, line(s): 46-48).
 * Added a thread lock (file: renderer.cpp, line(s): 95).
+* Added a start menu with three options for the player to select: start new game, see 10 highest scores, and quit game.

 ## Dependencies for Running Locally
 * cmake >= 3.7